Marie-Donnie/misc/scripts/nova/README.md

 You have now two files in `/opt/logs` : `db_api_mysql` and `db_api_disco`

-Simply run `analyse.sh` that will generate the result in a text file in the folder where you ran the script.
+Simply run `analyse.sh` that will generate the results in a text file in the folder where you ran the script.